paperless-ngx/paperless-ngx/docs/setup.md

     by yourself.
 Extract the archive to a place from where you wish to execute it, such as `/opt/paperless`.

 5. Configure paperless.
-See `configuration`{.interpreted-text
-    role="ref"} for details.
+See [configuration](configuration) for details.
     Edit the included `paperless.conf` and adjust the settings to your needs.
-Required settings for getting paperless running are:
+Required settings for getting
+    paperless running are:

     - `PAPERLESS_REDIS` should point to your redis server, such as